-Moreover, legal entities audited by certified auditors (see question 2) were audited up to 2017 for their compliance with the transfer pricing rules each fiscal year, within the framework of the tax certificate.
+Moreover, legal entities audited by certified auditors were audited up to 2018 for their compliance with the transfer pricing rules each fiscal year, within the framework of the tax certificate.
+However, the tax certificate issued by certified auditors is not binding for the tax authorities that may audit legal entities within the statutory time limitation period.